OpenBCI/Documentation/website/docs/Software/OpenBCISoftware/02_GUI_Widget_Guide.md

 ### Step 1 - Duplicate the W_template.pde file & rename

 The [W_template.pde](https://github.com/OpenBCI/OpenBCI_GUI/blob/master/OpenBCI_GUI/W_Template.pde) file is designed to serve as a simple starting point for creating your widgets.
-You'll want to start by duplicating this file and renaming it to something like W*myNewWidget.pde, where "myNewWidget" is something relevant to the purpose of your new widget!
-Try to adhere to the naming convention and put \*\*W*\*\* in front to make sure that all of your widgets end up next to one another in your project directory.
+You'll want to start by duplicating this file and renaming it to something like `W_MyNewWidget.pde`, where "MyNewWidget" is something relevant to the purpose of your new widget!
+Try to adhere to the naming convention and put `W_` in front to make sure that all of your widgets end up next to one another in your project directory.

-You need to remember to rename the class to make sure that it is unique and not the same class as W_template.pde.
-The first uncommented line of your file should read:
+_You need to remember to rename the class to make sure that it is unique and not the same class as W_template.pde._ The first uncommented line of your file should read:

 ```

-class W_myNewWidget extends Widget {
+class W_MyNewWidget extends Widget {

 ```